Beltsville Agricultural Research Center

 2.0 Site Status Summary

 The low-level radioactive burial site at BARC was permitted under a USDA broad scope license issued by the Atomic Energy Commission (AEC) and AEC regulations in effect at the time.
-The site was later permitted by the U.S. Nuclear Regulatory Commission (NRC), the predecessor of the AEC.
+The site was later permitted by the U.S. Nuclear Regulatory Commission (NRC).
 The NRC license is No. 19-00915-03 and is held by the USDA Radiation Safety Division.
-The site was established in 1949 and accepted waste until 1987.
 Buried wastes include radioactive isotopes; scintillation fluids; contaminated metal, glass, and plastic; contaminated animal carcasses; animal wastes; and other research-related wastes.
 Most of the radioactivity buried in the pits was in the form of tritium (3H), carbon-14 (14C), and nickel-63 (63Ni).
 The burial site contains 50 designed pits that are approximately 3 m [10 ft] by 3.5 m [12 ft] and 3 m [10 ft] deep.
 There are approximately 2 m [6 ft] of buffer space between the pits, and 1.5 m [5 ft] of clean backfill on top of each pit.
 The top of the backfill is level with the ground surface.
 Depth to groundwater is approximately 7.5 m [25 ft] below the ground surface.
 USDA submitted a decommissioning plan in August 2009 to the NRC for the BARC low-level radioactive burial site and submitted a revised final decommissioning plan in February 2012.
-The plan is to excavate soils and wastes, classify and separate them, and dispose of the wastes in off-site treatment or disposal facilities.
-The activities will be performed consistent with an NRC-approved Decommissioning Plan.
-A contractor with an NRC license will conduct the activities.
+Activities were performed consistent with the NRC-approved Decommissioning Plan, and USDA completed the removal of radioactive material and contaminated soil in 2014.
+USDA has completed most final status surveys, and NRC has performed independent confirmatory sampling and anaylsis.
+The USDA is developing plans for the completion of final status surveys at the site that will include anaylsis for both radiological and non-radiological parameters.

 3.0 Major Technical or Regulatory Issues